-The program begins with virtual Orientation for ALL scholars.
-Registration and seminars will begin via Zoom on Monday, May 31 through Thursday, June 3, 2021.
-Following orientation, scholars begin their virtual summer experiences led by Kennedy Krieger Institute, University of South Dakota or University of California Davis, on June 7, 2021 and end on July 27, 2022.
+The in-person program begins with Orientation for ALL scholars.
+Registration and seminars will begin on Monday, May 30, through Friday, June 3, 2022.
+Following orientation, scholars start their summer experiences led by Kennedy Krieger Institute, the University of South Dakota, or the University of California-Davis on June 6, 2022, and end on July 27, 2022.
 UC Davis Scholars will participate in an 8-week in-person program that begins on June 13, 2022 and concludes on July 27, 2022.

-- Research: Scholars work with research mentors on a wide range of public health prevention, health disparities, treatment and epidemiological studies.
-Scholars receive training in analysis of large national databases and conducting community-based participatory research.
+- Research: Scholars work with research mentors on a wide range of public health prevention, health disparities, treatment, and epidemiological studies.
+Scholars receive training in the analysis of large national databases and conducting community-based participatory research.

-All scholars participate in weekly virtual seminars related to the CDC Winnable Battles, professional development, and public health, beginning June 4, 2021.
+All scholars participate in weekly seminars related to the CDC Winnable Battles, professional development, and public health, beginning June 3, 2022.
 Please note: these dates are subject to change.
-All scholars participate in the CDC Showcase and Expo July 26-28, 2021.
+All scholars participate in the CDC Showcase and Expo July 25-27, 2022.

-- A $3,500 stipend is provided for Kennedy Krieger Institute and University of South Dakota (9-week) and $3,000 is provided for University of California (7-week) program participants.
+- A $3,500 stipend is provided for Kennedy Krieger Institute and the University of South Dakota (9-week), and $3,000 is provided for the University of California (8-week) program participants.